MostafaACHRAF/Git-MR/README.md

 It makes you a more productive developer.<br/>
 Git-MR is a fast, safe, and fun way to create git merge request.<br/>

-* The actual version support Gitlab only.
+* The actual version supports Gitlab only.
 Support for Github will be coming in the next release.
 * This tool is created for linux/unix operating systems.
 Support for windows will be coming in the next release.

 > The idea behind Git-MR, is that you don't have to leave your terminal to submit your merge requests.